Nozbe/Michael.team/en/_posts/2010-03-16-review-of-37signals-cookbook-called-rework-ge.md

 Jason said he liked looking at great chefs releasing their cookbooks and they say [Rework](http://www.amazon.com/gp/product/0307463745?tag=productive-20) is their cookbook.
 I guess it's true.
 It feels like one.
 And a very good one at that.
 One of the best business book around.

 Now it's time for my cookbook.
-I've been running [Nozbe](http://www.nozbe.com) for three years now, I've been growing my company, my revenues and been making lots of mistakes (and successes) along the way and learning a lot from them.
+I've been running [Nozbe][n] for three years now, I've been growing my company, my revenues and been making lots of mistakes (and successes) along the way and learning a lot from them.
 It's time for my cookbook which will be a lot different from Rework, but also share a similar approach.
 I'll focus more on productivity, tele-working and other aspects of running a startup.
 Stay tuned.

 _**Question:** Did you get your copy of [Rework](http://www.amazon.com/gp/product/0307463745?tag=productive-20)?
 Get it, tell me what you think about it.
 I'm loving it.
 Very inspiring._